RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/termbase/Termbase-import-export.md

 The following termbase formats are supported: `tbx` and `xml`.

 > Before importing a termbase, make sure you already created one using the [Create Termbase](../../api/Public-API.v1-fv.html#/operations/CreateTermbase) endpoint.
-Only empty termbases support importing content.

 To import a `tbx` or an `xml` termbase, perform a `POST` request to the [Import Termbase](../../api/Public-API.v1-fv.html#/operations/ImportTermbase) endpoint and provide the `termbaseId` and the termbase file.
 Optionally, you can specify two import settings via query parameters: